RosettaCommons/documentation/rosetta_basics/structural_concepts/symmetry.md

 How to generate symmetry definitions <a name="generate" />
 ------------------------------------

 To aid in creating a symmetry definition file from a symmetric (or near-symmetric) PDB, an application – **make\_symmdef\_file.pl** – has been included in src/apps/public/symmetry.
 Running this application without arguments gives an overview of usage; see [[make_symmdef_file|make-symmdef-file]] for more details.
+Also, a tutorial is present [here](https://www.rosettacommons.org/demos/latest/tutorials/Symmetry/Symmetry).

 To aid in creation of symmetry definition files from scratch, typically for denovo prediction, – **make\_symmdef\_file\_denovo.py** – has been included in src/apps/public/symmetry.
 Running this application without arguments gives an overview of usage; see [[make_symmdef_file_denovo|make-symmdef-file-denovo]] for more details.